 Creating colouring book pages taught us things that apply directly to interface design.
 Negative space matters enormously.
 Too much detail overwhelms.
 Too little feels empty.
 The balance is everything.

 Line weight affects perception.
 Thick lines feel bold and confident.
-Thin lines feel delicate and detailed.
-Mixing line weights creates hierarchy — your eye knows where to focus even in a black-and-white line drawing.
+Thin lines feel delicate.
+Mixing line weights creates hierarchy โ your eye knows where to focus even in a black-and-white line drawing.
+These principles translate directly to web design.

 The Technical Challenge

 The solution involved hybrid approaches.
 AI generates concepts and rough compositions.
-Human designers refine them — clean up lines, adjust spacing, ensure printability.
+Human designers refine them โ clean up lines, adjust spacing, ensure printability.
 Automated scripts handle batch processing, format conversion, quality checks.

 Vector graphics became essential.
 Scalability without quality loss.
 Clean lines that print perfectly.
-SVG format works beautifully for this — both human-readable code and perfect visual output.
+SVG format works beautifully for this โ both human-readable code and perfect visual output.

 Pattern Recognition and Generation

 Randomness needs controlling.
 Pure randomness creates chaos, not art.
-Controlled randomness — variation within constraints — creates interesting but coherent designs.
+Controlled randomness โ variation within constraints โ creates interesting but coherent designs.
 The constraint is the key.

 From Digital to Physical

-We learnt to design in CMYK from the start, not RGB.
+The transition from screen to paper revealed humbling truths.
+What looks perfect on screen can print terribly.
+We learnt to design in CMYK from the start.
 Check designs at actual print size, not zoomed.
 Test print on the actual paper stock you'll use.
 Different papers absorb ink differently.

 Automation in Creative Production